University Graduation Requirements

 Skills Goal:

-Skills 1 (S1) Written and Oral Communication: Write, read, speak, and listen effectively in various contexts using a variety of means including appropriate information sources and technologies.
-Two learning experiences required, one of which must meet the University Writing Requirement.
+Communication & Literacy: Write, read, speak, and listen effectively in various contexts using a variety of means including appropriate information sources and technologies.
+Eight credit hours minimum, two course minimum required.
+One of these must meet the University Writing Requirement.
+Students are encouraged to satisfy this requirement by the end of the sophomore year.

 Responsibility Goal: